FXR Collar Strategy

 Frequently asked questions

-A collar on FXR is the collar strategy applied to FXR (etf).
+- A collar on FXR is the collar strategy applied to FXR (etf).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With FXR etf trading near $84.16, the strikes shown on this page are snapped to the nearest listed FXR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FXR etf at $91.92 on the most recent close, the strikes shown on this page are snapped to the nearest listed FXR chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
+- Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
 Breakeven shifts by the net premium.
-For the FXR collar priced from the end-of-day chain at a 30-day expiry (ATM IV 28.30%), the computed maximum profit is $405.00 per contract and the computed maximum loss is -$395.00 per contract.
+For the FXR collar priced from the end-of-day chain at a 30-day expiry (ATM IV 19.30%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the FXR collar priced on this page is roughly $83.95 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the FXR collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current FXR market-implied 1-standard-deviation expected move is approximately 8.11%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The FXR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 5.53%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.